Home >> Asset Topics

-A prepaid expense is carried on the balance sheet of the acquiring business as a current asset until it is consumed.
+A prepaid expense is carried on the balance sheet of an organization as a current asset until it is consumed.
 The reason for the current asset designation is that most prepaid assets are consumed within a few months of their initial recordation.
 If a prepaid expense were likely to not be consumed within the next year, it would instead be classified on the balance sheet as a long-term asset.

-An example of a prepaid expense is insurance, which is frequently paid in advance for multiple future periods; an entity initially records this expenditure as a prepaid expense, and then charges it to expense over the usage period.
+An example of a prepaid expense is insurance, which is frequently paid in advance for multiple future periods; an entity initially records this expenditure as a prepaid expense (an asset), and then charges it to expense over the usage period.
 Another item commonly found in the prepaid expenses account is prepaid rent.

 Expenditures are recorded as prepaid expenses in order to more closely match their recognition as expenses with the periods in which they are actually consumed.
 If a business were to not use the prepaids concept, their assets would be somewhat understated in the short term, as would their profits.
 The prepaids concept is not used under the cash basis of accounting, which is commonly used by smaller organizations.

 The basic accounting for a prepaid expense follows these steps:

-- Upon the initial recordation of a supplier invoice in the accounting system, verify that the item meets the company's criteria for a prepaid expense.
+- Upon the initial recordation of a supplier invoice in the accounting system, verify that the item meets the company's criteria for a prepaid expense (asset).

-- If the item does meet the company's criteria, charge it to the prepaid expenses account.
-If not, charge the invoice to expense in the current period.
+- If the item meets the company's criteria, charge it to the prepaid expenses account.
+If not, charge the invoiced amount to expense in the current period.